Dr. Alien: Plot

 Biology teacher Dr. Ackerman crashes his car one night after encountering a UFO.

 Nerdy Wesley Littlejohn is a doting son, opposite to his slacker brother Bradford, set to attend a prestigious college.
 Along with his opportunistic best friend Marvin, the two are in Ackerman's class.
 A stereotypical nerd, bullied at school and relying on Marvin to defuse confrontations, Wesley is also in love with a girl named Leanne, but is too shy to make any kind of approach to her.

 That day, in Ackerman's place, a sexy, blond substitute teacher named Ms. Xenobia arrives and informs the class she will be teaching for the time being.
 All the boys in the class are stunned at having such a sexy woman as a teacher, apart from Wesley.
-Seeking a participant in an experiment, all the boys volunteer but, on the promise of extra credit, Wesley raises his hand to Xenobia's selection.
+Seeking a participant in an experiment, all the boys volunteer but Wesley.
+On the promise of extra credit, though, Wesley raises his hand to Xenobia's selection.

 Wesley returns after school, where he encounters Drax, Xenobia's assistant.
 Xenobia arrives and explains that the experiment involves being injected with a vitamin supplement and observing Wesley's reaction.
 Wesley does not want to participate and Xenobia agrees, before injecting him with the "supplement" when his back is turned.
 A phallic stalk starts to emerge from Wesley's head as a result.
 Becoming sexually excited by the sight of the stalk, Xenobia proceeds to remove her lab coat, revealing white lingerie underneath.
 She then has sex with Wesley (who is oblivious to his surroundings) with Drax recording the findings.
 After the "experiment", Wesley is sent home.

 At home, Wesley's family start to notice changes; Wesley becomes more confident and assured, which allows him to get closer to Leeanne.
 After the experiment, however, there is a tendency for the stalk to emerge at the most inconvenient times, usually when there are women around.
 This leads to several sexual encounters with them, notably with a former bully's girlfriend and the gym teacher Miss Buckmeister.
 Each time these encounters happen, Wesley is left with amnesia, and he starts to suspect Xenobia has given him something more than a vitamin supplement.
 Challenging Xenobia on the experiments, he is again injected with the serum and has sex with Xenobia.